andy820621/Movie-Select-Shop/README.md

 ## Website

-Go to [Website](https://movie-select-shop.vercel.app/) to enjoy this little game.
+Go to [Website](https://movie-select-shop.vercel.app/) to enjoy this little App.

 ## Project Setup